 A well-built brand has value.
-An effective message has impact.
-And it all starts from having a clear center or core.
+An effective brand message has a huge impact.
+And it all starts from having a clear center or core, or a proper brand idea.
+In this article, we shall explain what’s a brand idea, and how that should drive the core of your brand / message.

 If you are “stuck” trying to figure out your brand, Robertson recommends that you start by answering this question: “who is your consumer’s enemy?”
 This provides a focal point for you to place yourself in your consumers’ shoes, and gives you ideas to set up the brand promise.
 Robertson laid out a few great examples.
 Here are two of them: